Most interesting landmarks of Suriname

 - Stone rows of Sipaliwini Savannah – Sipaliwini.
 East-west oriented rows of smaller granite boulders on granite outcrops.

 - Voltzberg petroglyphs – Sipaliwini.
 Petroglyphs at small creek near Voltzberg.

 - Werepai cave petroglyphs – (Werehpai) Sipaliwini, very south, at the border with Brasil, near Kwamalasumutu.
 350 petroglyphs, created in 3,000 – 2,200 BC.

 The most interesting feature of many attractions and landmarks in Suriname is the following: they still are waiting to be discovered.
 It is also possible that amazing monuments are known by specialists – but not known and not accessible to general tourists.

-Country is hilly, with impressive cliff formations and table-top mountains – thus there is good reason to believe that unique habitats, caves and other interesting geological formations still are waiting to be discovered here.
+Country is hilly, with impressive cliff formations and table-top mountains – thus there is a good reason to believe that unique habitats, caves, and other interesting geological formations still are waiting to be discovered here.
 There might be expected also interesting archaeological finds.